 Applying for Your Training Center Training Permit

 Please complete the training center training permit application as early as possible.
-You must complete the application in the E-Licensing system and include with the application the completed EMS Training Center Training Permit Eligibility Certification - F-00646 (Word), which is provided to you by your course instructor.
-Please contact your Wisconsin EMS Instructor for the electronic copy of the eligibility certification to be uploaded into your application.
-Your Wisconsin EMS Training Center Training Permit application will not be processed without this form.
+You must complete the application in the E-Licensing system and use the completed EMS Training Center Training Permit Eligibility Certification - F-00646 (Word), which is provided to you by your course instructor to enter the correct course information into your application.
+Your Wisconsin EMS Training Center must enter the course information in the system to provide you the course information.
 Each application submitted to the E-Licensing system is reviewed in the order they are received into the EMS E-Licensing system.